-The USMCA was signed by all three participating nations with a view toward replacing the predecessor agreement known as the North American Free Trade Agreement or NAFTA.
+The United States-Mexico-Canada Agreement (USMCA) was signed by all three participating nations with a view toward replacing the predecessor agreement known as the North American Free Trade Agreement or NAFTA.
 On July 1, 2020, the USMCA was effective and in force among all member states, comprising a region that accounts for roughly thirty percent of global gross domestic product.

 “At Sempra Energy, we are on a mission to build North America’s premier energy infrastructure company,” said Martin.
 “And, we are incredibly well positioned to be a market leader in smart, new investments in cross-border infrastructure.”